hndregjoni/codejudger-team/Nika.md

 First I had to download Docker for windows, for which Hysen helped on explaining how to set it up and launch the Vue dev server. <br>
 To further understand such a widely used platform such as Docker I also made my own exploration and analysis online.<br>
 Some activity diagrams took up some of my time this week also.<br><br>
 This week I also decided to test myself on the knowledge of NuxtJS that I have been getting for the past week.
-For this I used one of the wireframes meant for our project and I really saw quite a progress.
+For this I used one of the wireframes meant for our project and I really saw quite the progress.

 <div>